simpleanalytics/docs/_docs/55_events/01_introduction.md

 The above example will capture the event before sending the visitor to `https://example.com/?affiliate=...`.

-It's always smart to check if `sa_event` is available before using it:
+It's always smart to check if `sa_event_loaded` is available before using it:

 ```js
 function callback() {